lkobierski/qa-engineering/04-test-automation/cypress/saucedemo-typescript-docker-tests/README.md

-# SauceDemo Cypress TypeScript Docker Tests
+# SauceDemo - Cypress Automated Tests in Docker using TypeScript

 This project contains automated end-to-end tests for the SauceDemo application using Cypress and TypeScript.